-Create visual stories with purpose and audience, using the storytelling process of Inquiry, Creation and Exhibition!
+Creating written, spoken and visual stories with purpose and audience employs a storytelling process of Inquiry, Creation and Exhibition!
 Build your creative confidence by practicing the habits of storytellers yourself and with your students, to make print, visual and multimedia creations that you are proud of!
 For a little inspiration, start by listening to first-grader, Brookelyn, as she shares about what it means to have a "Maker Mindset".

 Begin your projects with imagination, empathy, curiosity & purpose.

 Drafting, feedback, critique & revision make it good for your audience.

 Share your best work with the world & reflect on the experience.